pirazor/AI-Assisted-Inspection/README.md

 ![Screenshot](AR-Desc3.png)

-PLEASE CITE THE ORIGINAL PAPER IF YOU WANT THE WORK USEFUL TO YOUR WORK !
+PLEASE CITE THE ORIGINAL PAPER IF YOU FIND OUR WORK USEFUL TO YOUR RESEARCH !

 ## *Pre-requisites:*
 1-) Unity 2017.4 and above: https://store.unity.com/download-nuo \